milind12/Data_Science_Path/predicting-house-prices-master/README.md

 3) We can remove a categorical column if it has hundreds of unique values (or categories) or it has a low variance. (no variability in the data for the model to capture).

+## Training and testing

+K Fold class is used to create K folds of dataset and cross_validation is done and average root mean square value is calculated to evaluate the model